-EXAMPLE 2: An officer responds to a 911 call that involves a single victim/survivor who has been sexually assaulted and beaten by her current husband.
+EXAMPLE 1: An officer responds to a 911 call that involves a single victim/survivor who has been sexually assaulted and beaten by her current husband.
 The officer writes a report and collects evidence.
 This would be considered one case/incident even though it involves more than one type of crime.
 You will need to choose which category to report this under--sexual assault or domestic violence.

-EXAMPLE 3: Using the same example above but adding that the brother of the husband also participated in the assault of the victim/survivor, this would also be considered one case/incident even though there were multiple perpetrators.
+EXAMPLE 2: Use the same example above but add that the brother of the husband also participated in the assault of the victim/survivor.
+This would also be considered one case/incident even though there were multiple perpetrators.
 You will still need to choose which category to report this under, sexual assault or domestic violence.

-EXAMPLE 4: Using the same example except that the brother was not present during the first incident but arrived later in the day and assaulted the victim/survivor, these would now be considered two separate cases/incidents because they did not occur at the same time.
+EXAMPLE 3: Use the same example except that the brother was not present during the first incident but arrived later in the day and assaulted the victim/survivor.
+These would now be considered two separate cases/incidents because they did not occur at the same time.

-- Calls for assistance: All 911 and other calls made to law enforcement reporting on or requesting assistance in sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse incidents. - Incident reports: All responses to a sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse incident as reported on an incident report. - Cases/incidents investigated: All cases in which evidence was collected and witnesses were interviewed relating to a sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse incident. - Forensic medical evidence: All cases in which rape kits were processed. - Arrests: All arrests made by law enforcement, except dual arrests. - Dual arrests: All responses by law enforcement in which both parties involved in the sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse incident were arrested.
+- Calls for assistance: All 911 and other calls made to law enforcement reporting on or requesting assistance in sexual assault, domestic violence, dating violence, or stalking incidents. - Incident reports: All responses to a sexual assault, domestic violence, dating violence, or stalking incident as reported on an incident report. - Cases/incidents investigated: All cases in which evidence was collected and witnesses were interviewed relating to a sexual assault, domestic violence, dating violence, or stalking incident. - Forensic medical evidence: All cases in which rape kits were processed. - Arrests: All arrests made by law enforcement, except dual arrests. - Dual arrests: All responses by law enforcement in which both parties involved in the sexual assault, domestic violence, dating violence, or stalking incident were arrested.
 (Dual arrests are discouraged by OVW.
-It is a goal of this office to reduce the number of dual arrests.) - Protection/ex parte/temporary restraining orders served: All instances in which these types of orders have been served on sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse offenders.
-They may be referred to as "no contact," "stay away" orders, or use other terminology in your jurisdiction.
-Ex parte refers to temporary orders issued without a hearing, and are usually for short periods of time such as 30 days.
+It is a goal of this office to reduce the number of dual arrests.) - Protection/ex parte/temporary restraining orders served: All instances in which these types of orders have been served on sexual assault, domestic violence, dating violence, or stalking offenders. - Arrests for violation of bail bond: All instances in which arrests were made of offenders charged with sexual assault, domestic violence, dating violence, or stalking crimes who violated conditions set out in their bail bonds. - Enforcement of warrants: All instances in which warrants relating to sexual assault, domestic violence, dating violence, or stalking offenses were enforced. - Arrests for violation of protection order: All instances in which arrests were made of offenders who violated conditions of protection orders obtained by victims/survivors of sexual assault, domestic violence, dating violence, or stalking crimes.

-- Arrests for violation of bail bond: All instances in which arrests were made of offenders charged with sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse crimes who violated conditions set out in their bail bonds. - Enforcement of warrants: All instances in which warrants relating to sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse offenses were enforced. - Arrests for violation of protection order: All instances in which arrests were made of offenders who violated conditions of protection orders obtained by victims/survivors of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse crimes. - Protection orders issued: (to be answered only by grantees in jurisdictions that allow law enforcement personnel to issue or to request the issuance of no contact, protection or restraining orders in cases of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse).
-All orders issued by law enforcement or at the request of law enforcement in a sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse case.
-Do not report these orders as Protection/ex parte/restraining orders served. - Referrals of cases to prosecutor: Number of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse cases/incidents that were referred to the prosecutor's office.
-These cases may involve multiple offenses. - Referred for federal prosecution: Number of cases/incidents involving firearms charges, interstate protection orders, etc., which were referred to a federal prosecutor or federal law enforcement agency. - Lethality assessment: Number of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse cases/incidents in which a lethality assessment was conducted.
+- Protection orders issued: (to be answered only by subgrantees in jurisdictions that authorize law enforcement officers to directly issue no-contact, protection, or restraining orders in cases of sexual assault, domestic violence, dating violence, and stalking) All orders issued by law enforcement in a sexual assault, domestic violence, dating violence, or stalking case.
+Do not report these orders as "Protection/ex parte/temporary restraining orders served." - Referrals of cases to prosecutor: Number of cases/incidents that were referred to the prosecutor's office.
+These cases may involve multiple offenses. - Referred for federal prosecution: Number of cases/incidents involving firearms charges, interstate protection orders, etc., which were referred to a federal prosecutor or federal law enforcement agency.